memopemo/LegendOfDipc/Raccoon-Game-Project/Assets/ImplementationTag.md

 Add to the top of the list for the most recent entry.

+## Date Jan 10th to Jan 12th

+Sunday's fine, right?

+- Demon Buff Menu
+- Buff Demon Summoning
+- No overlap in menus (eg pausing while inventory, etc)
+- Pallete cycling flasher
+- interactables support non solid objects
+- interactables now use a generic unity event to call a flasher, removing the need for a discrete flasher object.
+- player now directly checks for interactables
+- Demon Buffs can now be added via in game methods
+- snail no longer crashes
+- Player house got a little bigger
+- GreyBoxing tile sprites changed and is now 2 sprites
+- Debug Save Menu supports toggling pendants and keys (barely, it just switches it on or off but doesnt get the state of the button)
+- Some scripts got formatted.

 ## Date Nov 20th to Nov 24th

 missed the saturday, its sunday lol